I’ve been a graphic designer since 2006. Your business deserves amazing branding no matter what phase you’re in and I’m here to help!

 You know how when you’re on someone’s website trying to decide if you want to work with them or buy from them and you see a group of really great testimonials that convince you that you must have their product?
 You can have that too.
+By the end of this post, you will know exactly how to get great testimonials.

 Testimonials from clients are important for your website because without them, potential clients don’t always know your credibility or what you’re like to work with.
 It’s someone’s outside perspective that gives them the confidence to buy from you instead of moving on to the next website.